 - Publicity Assistant

 Our Publicity Chair does a great job of contacting local news media, but this event is too much for one person.
 We need a couple of additional helpers to work with her.
-Major publications like Sunset, Via, and Bay Nature should be notified well before Thanksgiving as to the date of the tour.
+Major publications like Sunset, Via, and Bay Nature should be notified in early January as to the date of the tour.
 It would be nice to have someone who could write brief stories that we could make available electronically with photographs as needed to publicize the tour.